rowanthorpe/hernia/hernia/README.md

  * All steps of provision & deployment should be idempotent with adequate rollback for failures, so you should be able to just rerun after a failed or interrupted provision or deploy, and/or after completion.
-Re-deployment will auto-trigger whenver a git push is done to the server.
+Re-deployment will auto-trigger whenever a git push is done to the server.
 This will of course overwrite any manual edits made in the hernia-controlled config-dirs, so don't do that.

  * Be warned that provisioning is designed to be run on a new server, or to